Full Interior Protection Setup For Messy Dogs In Cars

 Core Protection Layer: The Backseat Or Cargo Area

 The back seat is where most interiors fail first.
-It collects the most hair, takes the most claw traffic, and gets hit with the biggest “shake-off” events after hikes, parks, and swim days.
-If the back seat is not protected properly, the mess spreads outward into footwells, doors, and trim.
+It takes the most claw traffic, the most hair load, and the biggest shake-off events after parks, hikes, and swim days.
+If the seat layer fails, mess spreads outward into footwells, doors, and trim.

 Door Panels, Footwells, And Side Impact Zones

 Most owners protect the seat and then wonder why the car still looks messy.
-The truth is, the damage spreads sideways and downward.
-These zones are where the mess escapes:
+The spread is usually sideways and downward.

 |---|---|---|